josleecshl/cyverse_workshop_tutorias/01_cyverse_account_creation.md

 3. Check your email for an account confirmation link and follow the confirmation instructions.

 > **Tips:**
-* Registered using your .edu, .org, or .gov email address (access to some platforms may be restricted for non-institutional users)
+-  Register using your **.edu**, **.org**, or **.gov** email address (access to some platforms may be restricted for non-institutional users).<br>
-* Choose a short, easy-to-remember username.
+- Choose a short, easy-to-remember username.
 Username must be lowercase and have at least 3 characters.
 First character must be a lowercase letter.
-May only contain lowercase letters, numbers, dashes and underscores (_).
+May only contain lowercase letters, numbers, dashes and underscores (_). <br>
-* Choose a very secure password.
-Never give this password to anyone.
+- Choose a very secure password.
+Never give this password to anyone.<br>
-* Students can and should create their own accounts.
+- Students can and should create their own accounts.

 ## Requesting access to additional CyVerse platforms and services